Engelbert

 Engelbert: The Timeless Voice of Romantic Pop

-Engelbert Humperdinck is an English pop and easy listening singer renowned for his rich baritone and romantic ballads.
-Originating from Leicester, England, he achieved global fame in the late 1960s, selling over 140 million records worldwide and earning four Grammy nominations throughout his enduring career.
+Engelbert Humperdinck is an English pop and easy listening singer renowned for his rich baritone voice and global chart success.
+Born in Madras, British India, and raised in Leicester, England, he rose to international fame in the late 1960s, selling over 140 million records worldwide and earning four Grammy nominations.

 Early career

-Born Arnold George Dorsey in 1936, he began his musical journey in the 1950s performing in clubs under the stage name Gerry Dorsey.
-After a period of limited success and a bout of tuberculosis, he reinvented himself in 1965, adopting the name Engelbert Humperdinck, borrowed from the 19th-century German opera composer.
+Born Arnold George Dorsey in 1936, he began his musical journey in the 1950s playing saxophone and performing in clubs.
+After a period of limited success under his birth name, he was reinvented by his manager Gordon Mills in 1965, adopting the stage name Engelbert Humperdinck, borrowed from the 19th-century German opera composer.

 Breakthrough

-Engelbert's breakthrough arrived spectacularly in 1967 with the single Release Me.
-The song famously kept The Beatles' double A-side Strawberry Fields Forever / Penny Lane from the number one spot on the UK Singles Chart, where it spent six consecutive weeks at the top.
+His career exploded in 1967 with the release of the ballad Release Me.
+The single, on the Decca Records label, famously kept The Beatles' double A-side Strawberry Fields Forever / Penny Lane from the number one spot in the UK, where it spent six consecutive weeks at the top.
+The song also reached the Top 5 in the United States, launching him as a global star and leading to multiple gold certifications.

 Key tracks

-Release Me — This 1967 chart-topper was his international breakthrough hit, defining his romantic ballad style.
+Release Me — This 1967 signature song was his international breakthrough hit, defining his romantic ballad style.